learnrpgs/learnrpgs.github.io/README.md

 # Can't see your favourite RPG?

 Make a fork, use the template post in `_posts` and make a PR to add it to the site.
+For more details see [notes on contributing](CONTRIBUTING.md).

 # Roadmap